Copyright Guidelines for Use of Materials for Course Web Sites and Course Reserves

 A useful tool is the Fair Use Checklist from the Columbia University Copyright Office.
 The Dartmouth College Library has also developed a series of typical copyright cases as a means of illustrating the steps and considerations involved in making a fair use analysis.

-The instructor who wishes to depend upon numerical limits may refer to the obsolete "Classroom Guidelines".
-These resulted from negotiations among representatives of publishers and the education community in 1976.
-These do not take Fair Use into account.
-However, they provide a "safe harbor".
+Numerical limits on copyright resulted from negotiations among representatives of publishers and the education community in 1976.
+These limits are now obsolete and do not take Fair Use into account.

 2. Getting Permission and Paying for Permissions